themchn/Countries/README.md

 Of course, the honest users, the genuine users of our m3u's, will have no disadvantages because of certain idiots!

-# ACCESS OUR NEW PRIVATE REPO
+# ACCESS TO OUR NEW PRIVATE REPO

 READ THE PRIVATE REPO RULES BEFORE THE ISSUE